tabler/tabler/pages/_docs/buttons.md

 {% endcapture %}
 {% include example.html code=code wrapper="btn-list" centered=true %}

-Create block level buttons—those that span the full width of a parent—by adding `.btn-block`.
+You can also add the `.btn-block` class to create block level buttons which span the full width of a parent.

 {% capture code %}
 <button type="button" class="btn btn-primary btn-block">Block level button</button>